simplegeo/java-simplegeo/README.markdown

 ABSTRACT:
 --------------------------------------------------------------------------------

-A Java HttpClient used to interface with the SimpleGeo API.
-The project is capable of transforming into an Android project as well.
+A thread-safe, Java HttpClient used to interface with the SimpleGeo API.
+Both synchronous and asynchronous calls are provided.
+The project is also capable of transforming into an Android project.

 USAGE:
 --------------------------------------------------------------------------------